nanobox-io/nanobox-guides/articles/nodejs/sails/from-scratch.md

 # drop into a nanobox console
 nanobox run

-# install sails so we can use it to generate our application
+# install sails so you can use it to generate your application
 npm install -g sails

-# generate our new sails application; due to a limitation in sails we'll have to generate our app in another folder and move it where we want it
+# generate your new sails application; due to a limitation in
+# sails you'll have to generate your app in another folder and
+# move it

 # cd into the /tmp dir to create an app
 cd /tmp